Pseudo-loop conditions

 \subsection{Loop conditions of finite width}

-On the other hand, it is known that some Mal'cev conditions are not equivalent to a single identity, and thus escape the method of loops in graphs.
-This includes, in particular, the Mal'cev condition from~\cite{olsak-idempotent}

-called \emph{Ol\v{s}\'{a}k's identities}, which provides a beautiful characterization of non-trivial idempotent varieties: while M.~Ol\v{s}\'{a}k provided the long-sought\footnote{In fact, probably most effort was, in vain of course, directed towards a proof of the negation of this fact.} proof of the fact that every non-trivial idempotent variety satisfies a fixed non-trivial Mal'cev condition (for example, the two identities above)~\cite{olsak-idempotent}, it has been shown by A.~Kazda that no such condition can be given by a single identity~\cite{Kazda-Taylor}.
+On the other hand, it is known that some Mal'cev conditions are not equivalent to a single identity, and thus escape the method described in the previous section.
+This includes, in particular, \emph{Ol\v{s}\'{a}k's identities}~\eqref{equation:olsak}, which provides a beautiful characterisation of non-trivial idempotent varieties: while M.~Ol\v{s}\'{a}k provided in~\cite{olsak-idempotent} the long-sought\footnote{In fact, probably most effort was, in vain of course, directed towards a proof of the negation of this fact.} proof of the fact that every non-trivial idempotent variety satisfies a fixed non-trivial strong Mal'cev condition -- for example the identities~\eqref{equation:olsak}.
+It has been shown that no such condition can be given by a single identity~\cite{Kazda-Taylor}.
 The proof in~\cite{olsak-idempotent} therefore had to make use of an ad hoc adaptation of the loop technique to these identities.